-Objective: Protect family support programs, and ensure military-provided services (housing, PCS, child care, youth programs, financial counseling) are readily available and meet standards for quality and costs.
+Protect family support programs, and ensure military-provided services (housing, PCS, child care, youth programs, financial counseling) are readily available and meet standards for quality and costs.

-Objective: Achieve equity of benefits, protections, and administrative support for Guard/Reserve members consistent with their active duty counterparts.
+Achieve equity of benefits, protections, and administrative support for Guard/Reserve members consistent with their active-duty counterparts.

 For additional up-to-date information visit: http://www.moaa.org/Content/Take-Action/Top-Issues/Top-Issues.aspx